COOZI99/spaghettiyetis/README.md

 Anna - Anna is awesome.
 Anna - Anna is not awesome.
 Hi, Jairo is the best and he is cooollllll

+Bianca - Bianca is the best and awesome :D